texus/TransparentWindows/README.md

 Linux:

-    g++ Regions.cpp -lsfml-graphics -lsfml-window -lsfml-system -lX11 -lXext
+    g++ Transparent.cpp -lsfml-graphics -lsfml-window -lsfml-system -lX11 -lXext

 Mac OS X:

-    clang++ Regions.cpp Regions.mm -framework sfml-graphics -framework sfml-window -framework sfml-system -framework Cocoa
+    clang++ Transparent.cpp Transparent.mm -framework sfml-graphics -framework sfml-window -framework sfml-system -framework Cocoa

 Windows:

     No special libraries are needed for the transparency.
-You should just compile Regions.cpp and link to sfml the way you do it for your own programs.
+You should just compile Transparent.cpp and link to sfml the way you do it for your own programs.